MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

 In order to use Sobol, use `method =sobol' as follows

-simulated results can be accessed as follows:
+Simulated results can be accessed as follows:

 .. code-block:: python